 Well, yes, there are brands that make their living ripping-off designs and ideas from their fellow watchmakers.
 In fact, I am completely sure that these scavengers amount to at least 80 percent of the total headcount of the industry.

 However, the other 20 percent do make the real stuff.

 Take Angular Momentum as an example.

 You can’t find their timepieces in major retail chains or in fancy boutiques.
-However, if you see one of their masterpieces on a person’s wrist, you will easily understand that this is an Angular Momentum watch, even if you see this particular model for the very first time.
+However, if you see one of their masterpieces on a person’s wrist, you will easily understand that this is a timepiece made by Angular Momentum, even if you see this particular model for the very first time.

 That’s called ‘style’.

 Looking completely new, this Angular Momentum Smooth Diver nevertheless offers all the necessary elements of the design language that we usually associate AM with.

 Its five-part case, which is made of their favorite 1.4435NCu Staybrite steel alloy, is equipped with the signature barrel-shaped horns and fittings.

 And the inevitable oversized 8.00 mm notched winding crown is, as always, adorned with a cabochon.
 As is the other crown, which is here to fix in place the free-rotating diving-style bezel.